Help Centre

 Running new data

-To run new data through a pipeline:
+To run new data through a pipeline manually:

-5. Run the pipeline to generate your output data, validation and mapping reports
+4. Run the pipeline to generate your output data, validation and mapping reports

 Best Practice

 1. Start with a Transform stage to Remove Rows, Detect Headers and Map Columns to a common schema.
-You can also perform input validation at this point.

-2. Add a Unionstage to combine the source data.
+3. Now add a Unionstage to combine the source data.
 This creates a single output with the name based on the stage name, meaning the rest of the pipeline can flow in the new data automatically.

-3. Add subsequent stages to cleanse values, enrich, etc.
+5. Add subsequent stages to cleanse values, enrich, etc.